NCES CCD 2024-25 17 schools FL

 Wesley Chapel school enrollment varies 4.4× across entities

 Wesley Chapel school enrollment ranges from 502 students (lowest) to 2,218 students (highest), a spread of 1,716 students.
 That relatively narrow ratio reflects an unusually homogeneous school portfolio for a city this size.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-Wesley Chapel student-teacher ratio is 19.0:1: on the high side (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)
+Wesley Chapel student-teacher ratio is 20.2:1 — high (typically associated with larger urban scale or staffing constraints that have widened the headcount gap)

 student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.